uzvmohamed/ai-attendance.github.io/README.md

 <br>
 <br>
 11. Your Rights
-While [App Name] does not store or collect data beyond basic login and attendance functions, you still have the following rights:
+While (DU - Attendance) does not store or collect data beyond basic login and attendance functions, you still have the following rights:
 <br>
 <br>
 Access: You can request access to your login and attendance records.